JakubBrom/SEBCS/help/source/calculation.rst

 ---------------------------

 The calculation of the radiation balance features includes the balance of short-wave and long-wave radiation on the active surface and the resulting total net radiation.
 The calculation procedure includes the calculation of the albedo, surface reflectance and atmospheric emissivity.
 The SEBCS for QGIS includes surface geometry issues in the radiation balance features calculation.
-The relationship of the individual radiation balance components is summarized by the equation :ref:`(1) <rnflux>`:
+The relationship of the individual radiation balance components is summarized by the equation:

 .. _rnflux:
 .. math::